natashaclerkin/bia-MS3/README.md

 - To benefit from the collection of the recipes in the community to operate as a content incubator for the website.
 - Earn revenue through affiliate marketing by directing potential customers towards featured food producers websites.

+### Brand owner's goal:
+- Create awareness for the brand on the website.
+- Gain potential new customers.
+- Show versatility of products by creating recipes on the site.

 ## User Stories

 ### External Users

 As a new user, I would like to:
 - View a visually clean and appealing homepage so that I can instantly understand the purpose of the site and navigate it's offering easily.
-- Access the site from any mobile, tablets and desktop devices so that I can have an equally enjoyable experience regardless of the selected device/platform.
+- Access the site from any mobile, tablet or desktop devices so that I can have an equally enjoyable experience regardless of the selected device/platform.
 - Register a profile easily without the requirement to provide a lot of info so that I can join the community and add my own recipes.
 - View content without requiring to register so that I can quickly locate a specific recipe.
 - Browse and filter recipes by meal or dietary category so that I can easily find inspiration for a future meal.
-- View a list of recipes by ingedient/meal/dietary keyword search criteria so that I can quickly locate a specific meal/dish.
+- View a list of recipes by ingredient/meal/dietary keyword search criteria so that I can quickly locate a specific meal/dish.
-- View the featured food producers so that I can see any connected recipes that I can use their ingredients/products in.
+- View the featured food producers so that I can see any connected recipes that use their products.
 - Learn more about the food producers on the site so that I can support them by purchasing their products.

 As a returning user, I would like to: